-A huge piece of our judicial system includes being able to have a trial of your peers rather than letting the government being judge, jury, and executioner.
+A huge piece of our judicial system includes being able to have a trial of your peers rather than letting the government be judge, jury, and executioner.
 Yet many people try to get out of jury service simply for convenience and that is a true shame.

 However, there are those who have legitimate reasons to get out of jury service.

 If you are wondering how to avoid serving on a jury, here are some of the best ways to get out of jury duty:

 How to Avoid Jury Service

 If you have a legitimate reason to find a way to get out of jury duty, here are a few options.

 Show You Have a True Conflict of Time

 You can get out of jury duty if you can prove that you have a true time conflict on your hands.

 If you have a hard time finding someone to watch your children, for instance, or if you can’t miss work, these are items that can provide you with an excuse many judges will accept to excuse you from jury duty.